metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

     Sections of code should be documented as shown in existing scripts.\
-    To comment on things that need to be done add "TODO:" + comment, similarly for important notes add "NOTE:" + comment.\
+    To comment on things that need to be done add "TODO:" + comment, similarly for important notes add "NOTE:" + comment.

     For things which are hard to resolve add "HACK:" + comment, and optionally some links such as github issues that may help to resolve problem in the future.

-    For any generic code comments you might want to add, use line comments (preferred) and block comments only if comment is big.
+    For any generic code comments you might want to add, use line comments (preferred) and block comments only if comment spans 10 or more lines.

 2. In rules (rule description)

-    It is important that each firewall rule contains good description of it's purpose, when a user clicks on a rule in firewall GUI he wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.
+    It is important that each firewall rule contains good description of it's purpose, when the user clicks on rule in firewall GUI he/she wants to see what this rule is about and easily conclude whether to enable/disable rule or allow/block network traffic.

 3. In command line prompts (current execution help)

-    Every script that's being executed either directly or called by other script will not run until the use accepts the prompt to run the script.
+    Every script that's being executed either directly or called by other script will not run until the user accepts the prompt to run script.

-    Each of these prompts have `?` which the user can type to get more information about possible prompt choices.
+    Each of these prompts have `?` which the user can type to get more information about prompt choices.

 4. In comment based help (module main documentation source)